Scuttling: Contemporary era

 Scuttled ships have been used as conveyance for dangerous materials.
 In the late 1960s, the United States Army scuttled SS Corporal Eric G. Gibson and SS Mormactern with VX nerve gas rockets aboard as part of Operation CHASE — "CHASE" being Pentagon shorthand for "Cut Holes and Sink 'Em."
 Other ships have been "chased" containing mustard agents, bombs, land mines, and radioactive waste.

 In Somalian waters, pirate ships captured are scuttled.
 Most nations have little interest in prosecuting the pirates, thus this is usually the only repercussion.

-In March 2022, Ukraine was forced to scuttle the Ukrainian frigate Hetman Sahaidachny, a Krivak-class frigate, due to encroaching Russian offensive operations that threatened to capture the frigate.
+In March 2022, Ukraine scuttled the Ukrainian frigate Hetman Sahaidachny, a Krivak-class frigate, due to encroaching Russian offensive operations that threatened to capture the frigate.

 In February 2023, the Brazilian Navy scuttled the decommissioned aircraft carrier São Paulo into the Atlantic Ocean, following the rejections of injunctions from the Ministry of the Environment and the Federal Public Ministry.

 In popular culture

-The term scuttling is also used in science fiction to describe intentionally destroying a spacecraft.
-For example, in The Expanse, this is done by intentionally overloading the ship's reactor.
+The term "scuttling" is also used in science fiction to describe intentionally destroying a spacecraft.
+For example, in The Expanse, this is done by intentionally overloading the ship's fusion reactor.